ADOLESCENCE AS SEEN BY ROBERT PINSKY

 Conclusion

 Far from being a timeless stage of life, adolescence is a modern construct.
-It emerged alongside industrial capitalism, compulsory schooling, and consumer culture, and it continues to evolve as economies and societies change.
-Pinsky’s insight reminds us that even the most intimate aspects of identity—our sense of growing up—are shaped by historical forces.
+It emerged alongside industrial capitalism and consumer culture.
+Pinsky’s insight reminds us that even our sense of growing up is shaped by historical forces.